 \subsection{Jack characters}

 \emph{Jack characters} were introduced by Lassalle \cite{Lassalle2008a,Lassalle2009}; however, we will use a slightly different normalization than the one used in his papers.
 This new normalization was introduced and motivated in \cite{DolegaFeray2014}.
 We present it in the following.

-As there are several of them, we have to fix a normalization for Jack polynomials.
-In our context, the best is to use the functions denoted by $J$ in the book of Macdonald \cite[Section VI, Eq.~(10.22)]{Macdonald1995}.
-We expand Jack polynomial in the basis of power-sum symmetric functions:
+Firstly, as there are several of them, we have to fix a normalization of Jack polynomials.
+In our context it is most convenient to use the functions denoted by $J$ in the book of Macdonald \cite[Section VI, Eq.~(10.22)]{Macdonald1995}.
+We expand the Jack polynomial in the basis of power-sum symmetric functions: